solid/authorization-panel/proposals/evaluation/uc-3-inheritance.md

 </weekly-status/2021-05-05/diagram.jpg>
 </weekly-status/2021-05-12/>
 ```

+## 1. Read access to a group on a collection of resources

 We want to enable read access to all resources contained in `</weekly-status/>` for a group of people (`ex:Alice` & `ex:Bob`).